thimblebird/client-profiles/README.md

 effectively overwrite (or _"save"_) that profile inside `/config/clientprofiles/<profileName>/`.

-Note that there's no designated `save` command _yet_, making switching profiles the only way to save profiles _from within the game_ currently.

 ⚠ **Be careful not to lose your configs.
 Things _might_ go wrong.** ⚠

 ⚠ **You've been warned.** ⚠